Canopus (mythology): Mythology

-Canopus is described as a handsome young man who was loved by the Egyptian prophetess, Theonoe, but never reciprocated her feelings.
+Canopus is described as a handsome young man who was loved by an Egyptian prophetess, Theonoe, but never reciprocated her feelings.

 According to legend, while visiting the Egyptian coast, Canopus was bitten by a serpent and died.
 His master, Menelaus, erected a monument to him at one of the mouths of the River Nile, around which the town of Canopus later developed.

 Legacy

 Also named for Canopus is Canopus, the brightest star in the southern constellation of Carina (the keel of the ship Argo), and the second-brightest star in the night sky, after Sirius.

+The last de Havilland Comet jet airliner ever flown was named Canopus.
+After retirement, it was kept at Bruntingthorpe Aerodrome in England.